Birth date: August 11, 1943

 August 11, 2009 - Pakistani officials announce that Musharraf faces arrest if he returns to Pakistan.

 March 16, 2010 - Opposes U.S. President Barack Obama's plan for U.S. troops to pull out of Afghanistan by July 2011.
-He believes the troops should fight until the Taliban is defeated.
+He believes the troops should stay until the Taliban is defeated.